minoke-na/hubrick-firebase-app/README.md

 Simply run the app with the latest XCode 8.3 and test in the Simulator
 ### Test in a device
 Please add a Team to the project in the General Settings of the Project in XCode and build in the device that has the latest iOS
-### Test from the provided build
-Open the provided build from an iPhone/iPad with the latest iOS to install

 ## Usage
 The app can be used in both Profile/Landscape Layout and it is supported in all the IPhone and IPad devices with the latest iOS 10.3 installed.
 The design however focuses on the iPhone, so does the App